donut-party/dbxray/README.md

               :relations #:todos{:todo_list_id [:todo_lists :todo_lists/id]}}}
 ```

-If you run this in a REPL you can just copy and paste it into your source code.
+If you run this in a REPL you can just copy and paste the results into your

-The namespaces for generating specs or schemas are:

-* `donut.dbxray.generate.datapotato`
-* `donut.dbxray.generate.malli`
-* `donut.dbxray.generate.plumatic-schema`
-* `donut.dbxray.generate.spec`
+source code.